Constituted by the Environment Act 1995.

 Meetings/ Time Commitments

-At the Authority AGM, Members agree the Calendar for the coming year which currently includes 6 Authority Meetings, 12 Planning Committee meetings (each preceded by a site visit on the day before the meeting) and 6 meetings of the Audit, Resources and Performance (ARP) Committee.
+At the Authority AGM, Members agree the Calendar for the coming year which currently includes 6 Authority Meetings, 12 Planning Committee meetings (each preceded by a site visit on the day before the meeting) and 6 meetings of the Programmes and Resources Committee.

-Members of Planning Committee do not serve on Audit, Resources and Performance Committee and vice versa, although Chairs and Vice Chairs have an option to attend.
+Members of Planning Committee do not serve on Programmes and Resources Committee and vice versa, although Chairs and Vice Chairs have an option to attend.

 Members are also required to attend for Essential Training which takes the form of workshops with officers approximately 6 times per year.